Electrical Calculator

 Level 2 (240V, 16-80A): Requires a dedicated 240V circuit.
 Delivers 15-40 miles per hour depending on amperage.
 This is what most homeowners install.
 This calculator sizes Level 2 installations.

 Level 3 / DC Fast Charging (480V, 3-phase): Commercial only.
 Delivers 200+ miles in 30 minutes.
-Requires commercial electrical service — not covered by this calculator.
+Requires commercial electrical service and is not covered by this calculator.

 Worked Example: Tesla Wall Connector